 It’s not just wrinkles that age you.
 A loss of volume and fat from the face can also make you look years older.
 There are several options when it comes to restoring lost volume to the face.
 Fillers such as Juvederm Voluma plump up the cheek area, taking years off of your appearance.
 Fat transfer, which uses your own fat, can also restore volume to the cheeks and face.
 Although fillers can be a quick way to get results, fat transfer has a number of benefits.

 One of the benefits of fat transfer or fat grafting is that it typically lasts much longer than fillers, if not forever.
 Juvederm Voluma provides results that are instantly visible and that last for as long as two years.
-The results from Sculptra also last for up to two years, but take several months to appear.
-Sculptra works gradually by restoring lost collagen in the area.
 Most patients need a series of treatments spaced a few months apart.

 Although the results from fat transfer do last longer than the results provided by dermal fillers, there are a few things it’s important to understand about them.
 For one thing, it’s possible for your body to reabsorb some of the injected fat.
 To compensate for possible absorption, your surgeon might over inject you slightly.
 That means you might look overly full in the face for some time.
 Reabsorption can also mean that you need to repeat the treatment to get the look you are after.

 Takes Fat from Other Areas

 Another major benefit of fat grafting is that it takes fat from one area of the body and transfers it to your face.
 That means if you have a bit of extra fat in your hips, thighs, or buttocks, you can lose some of that fat and move it to your face, where you want it.
 Keep in mind that the amount of fat removed for the purpose of fat transfer usually isn’t that much and might not make much of a difference, depending on the amount of fat you have.